Binnovative-boston/phystech/README.md

 Physical Activity and Technology Hack Day (PhysTech)
 </h1>

-We are a group of students from the New York and Boston areas who are enthusiastic about physical activities.
+We are a group of students from the New York, Boston, and Seattle areas who are enthusiastic about physical activities.
 We started PhysTech in 2024 because there was no hackathon available at that time for presenting our projects.

 <!-- fitness and wellbeing